DoctorEvidence/dpack/README.md

 Tokens of <3, 9> <2, 3> "age" would parse to create a numeric property, with key name of "age", denoted as `number-property: "age"` for this specification.

-A token of <0, 3> would parse to be a property slot index of 3, denoted as `property-slot: 3` for this specification.
+A token of <0, 3> would parse to be a property slot index of 3, denoted as `property-slot-3` for this specification.

 A token of <7, 2> would parse to indicate a sequence of length of 2, denoted as `sequence-2 [ value, value ]` for this specification.